-Despite their small size, largemouth and smallmouth bass are undoubtedly the most popular type of fish among sports anglers.
-Here are the best tips and techniques from Claude Bissonnette, Hunting and Fishing Category Manager at SAIL, to get those bad boys to strike.
+Despite their small size, bass are undoubtedly the most popular type of fish among sports anglers.
+Here are some tips and techniques from Claude Bissonnette, Hunting and Fishing Category Manager at SAIL, to get those bad boys to strike.

 Dreaming of perfect fishing trips and amazing catches?
 You will need to modify your fishing habits, as bass will adopt new strategies.
 Before winter, they can be found huddled in schools near riverbanks to hunt, at the mouths of streams.
 You can set your sights on these areas.
 It will also be necessary to identify the type of prey the bass will be hunting and adjust your bait accordingly.

-To track down bass, select jerkbait lures, and opt for spinnerbaits when seabeds are covered with seaweed.
+To track down bass, select jerkbait lures.
 A jerkbait is a type of lure that is used to attract and hook fish by making short, quick movements.
 These erratic movements imitate a fish that is dying.
-Go for this lure if you’re planning on fishing in cooler, clearer water for the fish to be able to see it more easily.
+Go for this lure if you’re planning on fishing in clearer water for the fish to be able to see it more easily.
 For water with more seaweed, go for a soft swimbait.

-Spinnerbait is a good choice for areas with more seaweed, as it spins to attract a fish’s attention, in addition to resembling a smaller fish in motion.
+Spinnerbaits are a good choice for areas with more seaweed, as it spins to attract a fish’s attention, in addition to resembling a smaller fish in motion.
 Select this type of lure in shallower waters.
 And here’s a tip: opt for yellow or orange-coloured lures – bass seem to be drawn to these colours.
-Once you’ve located your fish, take it slow, as fish in cooler or murkier water move slowly, and this will help you catch them.
+All you have to do is cast your line and reel it in; there is no specific movement that you need to make.

 Using something like a tube or crankbait and plastic lures is recommended for when you’d like to attract bass over a large area of water.
 You can find crankbait lures for shallower or deeper water.
 This type of lure is perfect for attracting fish that eat other, smaller fish.
 During the summer, bass move deeper down into the water.
 A crankbait suited to deeper water would be great in this case.